MuellerA/AVRemu/README.md

 AVRemu

-For now only a disassembler on Linux for
+Disassembler / Emulator on Linux for
 - ATmega48PA, ATmega88PA, ATmega168PA, ATmega328P
 - ATmega8A
 - ATtiny24A, ATtiny44A, ATtiny84A